CouchCMS/Documentation/src/contents/miscellaneous/shortcodes.md

 Couch upon encountering a shortcode, executes the handler function associated with it and then **replaces the shortcode with the return value** of that function.
 Thus, in our shortcode the _\[hello\]_ anywhere in the content will be replaced by the return value of *hello\_handler* function and that is _&lt;h1&gt;Hello from a shortcode!&lt;/h1&gt;_.

 This is a trivial example but it illustrates clearly the logic behind shortcodes.
-You can make the handler function return any HTML code you wish.<br/>
+You can make the handler function return any HTML code you wish.
 At the end of this page you'll find some serious real world examples of shortcodes that you can use in your code.

 #### 3. Finally, make Couch search for the shortcode in any content and replace it with the associated markup

 Couch, unlike most other CMSes, can have any number of editable regions.
 Therefore, it would have been too taxing to make it keep a watch for the registered shortcodes in all of them automatically.
 For Couch to search and replace any registered shortcode present within an editable region, you'll have to explicitly instruct it to do so.

-Suppose a template has an editable region of richtext type named *my\_content*.<br/>
+Suppose a template has an editable region of richtext type named *my\_content*.
 This is how you'd probably be displaying the value contained within *my\_content* in your template:

 ```